kidlat2024/kidlatnews/content/news/2026/UP Freshman Sports Che Guevara Shirt in Attempt to Attract Women Who Hate Imperialism but Love Red Flags.md

 content_type: NewsArticle
 title: "UP Freshman Sports Che Guevara Shirt in Attempt to Attract Women Who Hate Imperialism but Love Red Flags"
 description: ""
-excerpt: "Wilfredo Alarcon, 18, was spotted climbing the steps of Palma Hall in Diliman Campus Wednesday afternoon wearing a slightly distressed Che Guevara T-shirt--a sartorial choice he claims was made “to spark revolutionary discourse,” but which several sources confirm was more accurately aimed at sparking interest from left-leaning women majoring in Ethnic Studies."
+excerpt: "Wilfredo Alarcon, 18, was spotted wearing a slightly distressed Che Guevara T-shirt--a sartorial choice he claims was made “to spark revolutionary discourse,” but which several sources confirm was more accurately aimed at sparking interest from left-leaning women majoring in Ethnic Studies."
 author: ["Armando Kidlat"]
 section: Local
 date: 2026-02-12